Persian Cat

 Ear Cleaning

-Due to their slightly folded ear openings, Persian cats should have regular ear checks and cleanings.
+Due to their slightly folded ear openings, Persian cats should have weekly or bi-weekly ear checks and cleanings.
 Use a safe cleaning solution and a cotton ball, not a cotton swab.

 Eye Care

-Their flat-faced structures make them prone to tear staining and eye discharge, which means they require regular eye cleaning.
+Their flat-faced structure makes them prone to tear staining and eye discharge, so they require regular eye cleaning.
 Use a clean, damp cloth and wipe outward.

 Dental Hygiene